-- BC417 The boards considered whether to expand the restriction for a sales-based or usage-based royalty on a licence of intellectual property, whereby revenue recognition would be constrained to zero for any performance obligation when the amount that an entity is entitled to is based on a customer's future actions.
+BC417 The boards considered whether to expand the restriction for a sales-based or usage-based royalty on a licence of intellectual property, whereby revenue recognition would be constrained to zero for any performance obligation when the amount that an entity is entitled to is based on a customer's future actions.
 However, the boards decided not to introduce this principle into IFRS 15.
-This is because it would have prevented an entity from recognising any revenue when the goods and services were transferred in cases in which the entity could estimate the variable consideration and meet the objective of constraining estimates of variable consideration. - BC418 The boards also observed that expanding the scope to constrain revenue when consideration is based on the customer's future actions would also have increased complexity.
-It would have required the boards to create another exception to maintain the requirements for accounting for customer rights of return, which also results in consideration that is dependent on the customer's future actions.
+This is because it would have prevented an entity from recognising any revenue when the goods and services were transferred in cases in which the entity could estimate the variable consideration and meet the objective of constraining estimates of variable consideration.

-Clarifications to IFRS 15 issued in April 2016 added paragraphs B63A-B63B of IFRS 15 to clarify when an entity should recognise revenue for a sales-based or usage-based royalty using the requirement in paragraph B63 of IFRS 15.
+8 Clarifications to IFRS 15 issued in April 2016 added paragraphs B63A-B63B of IFRS 15 to clarify when an entity should recognise revenue for a sales-based or usage-based royalty using the requirement in paragraph B63 of IFRS 15.
 Paragraphs BC415-BC421 should therefore be read together with paragraphs BC421A-BC421J, which explain the boards' considerations in amending the application guidance.